AdnoC/Dotfiles/README.md

 Installing the included font should be strongly considered, as the font is awesome and has powerline symbols patched into it.

+# Additional Info
+FZF is a fuzzy file searcher.
+Press Ctrl-t to open the file search.
+It can be used in the middle of typing commands to insert file names further down the directory tree.

+In .gitconfig, you should replace the name and email with your own.
+.gitconfig lets you use shortcuts for many git commands, e.g. 'git co' is the same as 'git checkout'

 ## Instalation Instructions
     git clone https://github.com/AdnoC/dotfiles.git